a-ignatov-parc/tvos-soap4.me/README.md

 npm run serve
 ```

-Now you can build Xcode project and run it in simulator or on Apple TV.
+Now you can build Xcode project and run it in tvOS simulator or on Apple TV.

 ## Application